Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: Computing decompositions with the algorithm

 \svg{label_endpoints}{0.8}{ Example of birthpoint labelling for an interval module $I$ with rectangle support with three surrounding sets of lines $L_{l_1}$, $L_{l_2}$, $L_{l_3}$ associated to three lines $l_1,l_2,l_3$.
 The labels of $l_1,l_2,l_3$ that are identified correspond to the red, blue and grey colored facets of $I$ respectively.}

-\begin{remark} Detecting facets with $2^{n-1}$ endpoints sharing the same labels is not necessarily optimal.
-For instance, a rectangle module can be recovered with only three bars passing through it in $\R^3$.
-However, it does allow for simpler proofs. \end{remark}

 Finally, we describe \textsc{ComputeCorners}.
-The core idea of the algorithm is to use the labels identified by \textsc{LabelEndpoints} to compute candidate corners in the following way: if all birthpoints (resp. deathpoints) in a surrounding set have at least one associated facet, i.e., have a non-empty list of labels, then a candidate corner can be defined using the minimum (resp. maximum) of all birthpoints (resp. deathpoints) coordinates.
-We only present the pseudo-code for birthpoints since the code for deathpoints is symmetric and can be obtained by replacing min by max and $-\boldsymbol \infty$ by $+\boldsymbol \infty$.
+The core idea of the algorithm, whose pseudo-code is given in Algorithm~\ref{algo:generate_corners}, is to use the labels identified by \textsc{LabelEndpoints} to compute {\em corners}, or critical point estimates, in the following way: if all birthpoints (resp. deathpoints) in a surrounding set have at least one associated facet, i.e., have a non-empty list of labels, then a candidate corner can be defined using the minimum (resp. maximum) of all birthpoints (resp. deathpoints) coordinates.
+We only present the pseudo-code for birthpoints since the code for deathpoints is symmetric and can be obtained by replacing minimum by maximum and $-\infty$ by $+\infty$. \rebuttal{Note that the correctness of \MMA{} follows directly from how these corners are computed: it is clear from Algorithm~\ref{algo:generate_corners} that, for any bar in the fibered barcode, the algorithm will produce a corner that is lower (resp. larger) w.r.t. the partial order $\leqn$ than the birthpoint (resp. deathpoint) of the bar (excluding the trivial case of corners with infinite coordinates).}

-Note that, by construction, the candidate corners computed by \textsc{ComputeCorners} are all finite, pseudo or infinite $L$-corners, as defined in Definition~\ref{def:corners}.
-Now that we have defined how to compute an approximation, in the following sections, we will now show that the approximate multipersistence module $\tilde M$ provided by Algorithm~\ref{algo:approx} is a good approximation of the underlying module $M$ when $M$ is interval decomposable. \\

-{\bf Complexity.} Computing the $L$-fibered barcode $\fibered{M}_L$ on a simplicial complex, as well as assigning the corresponding bars to their associated summands in the decomposition of $M$, can be done with the vineyard algorithm and matching~\cite{cohen-steinerVinesVineyardsUpdating2006} with complexity $O(N^3 + |L|\cdot N \cdot T)$, where $N$ is the number of simplices in the simplicial complex, and $T$ is the maximal number of transpositions required to update the single-parameter filtrations corresponding to the consecutive lines in $L$.
-In the worst case scenario, $T=N^2$.
-Note that $T$ usually decreases as $|L|$ increases, and that this computation can be easily parallelized (see Section~\ref{sec:expe}).
+\paragraph*{Complexity.} Computing the $L$-fibered barcode $\fibered{\Mbb}_L$ on a simplicial complex, as well as assigning the corresponding bars to their associated summands in the decomposition of $\Mbb$, can be done with the vineyard algorithm~\cite{cohen-steinerVinesVineyardsUpdating2006} as matching function with complexity $O(N^3 + |L|\cdot N \cdot T)$, where $N$ is the number of simplices in the simplicial complex, and $T$ is the maximal number of transpositions required to update the single-parameter filtrations corresponding to the consecutive lines in $L$.
+In the worst-case scenario, one has $T=N^2$.
+Note that $T$ usually decreases to a fixed constant as $|L|$ increases, and that this computation can be easily parallelized in practice.